 We drive to ski, gamble, and see perfect views, so why not extend the experience to the best places to get dinner and a perfectly done steak too.
-These three spots have all you need for the perfect weekend adventure away, with restaurants worth traveling to.
+These three spots have all you need for the best weekend adventure away, with restaurants worth traveling to.

 Ski-In, Ski-Out and Dine At WYLD In Bachelor Gulch